jimburton/sudoku/README.md

 lines      :: String -> [String]
 ```

-Here are some example Sudoku files that you can download and use:
+This repository contains some example Sudoku files that you can

-example.sud, containing the above example.  sudokus.zip, a ZIPped
-collection of Sudoku puzzles, both easy and hard ones.
-The easy ones
+download and use in the `puzzles/` directory.
+There are easy and hard
-should all be solvable by your final program within minutes; the hard
+examples.
+The easy ones should all be solvable by your final program
-ones will probably take a very long time (unless you do the extra
+within minutes; the hard ones will probably take a very long time
-assignments and optimise your solver).
+(unless you do the extra assignments and optimise your solver).

 #### Rows, Columns and Blocks